Enhancing Visual Feature Attribution via Weighted Integrated Gradients: Experiments

 \section{Experiments}

-In this section, we present a comprehensive evaluation of our proposed Weighted Integrated Gradients method, benchmarking it against established techniques in explainable AI.
-Building upon the foundational Integrated Gradients framework, WG introduces a novel fitness-weighted baseline aggregation strategy to address the critical challenge of baseline selection, thereby enhancing the accuracy and stability of feature attributions.
-Our experiments are designed to showcase WG’s robustness across diverse models and datasets, demonstrating its superiority in delivering precise and interpretable explanations for complex deep learning systems, and confirming the advantages in the theoretical analysis \footnote{The implementation is available at: {https://github.com/tamnt240904/weighted\_ig}}.
+In this section, we present a comprehensive evaluation of the proposed \text{Weighted Integrated Gradients (WG)} method, benchmarking it against established explainability technique Expected Gradients (EG).
+WG augments Integrated Gradients with a \emph{fitness-weighted} baseline aggregation strategy that directly addresses the challenge of baseline selection.
+The aim of our experiments is to compare WG with EG under commonly used attribution metrics and to examine whether the proposed fitness score provides useful baseline weights.
+We report both attribution-quality metrics and computational cost.\footnote{Our implementation is available at \url{https://github.com/KienTranDSAI/Weighted-Integrated-Gradients}}